iusecookies64/notes/content/SQL/Advanced SQL.md

  ON top_employee.emp_id=department.emp_id;
 ```

+Using the with clause is also known as CTE (Common Table Expression).
 ### Data Transformation

 In this module we'll learn the concept of data transformation using 'Subqueries'.
 Subqueries (also known as nested queries or inner queries) are used to transform data in a table by creating a new table that is based on the results of a subquery.